 The hardest part is over, let’s start sewing!

-Once you have the tube off of your arm it will look something like this.
+Infinity Scarf Step 6: Once you have the tube off of your arm the infinity scarf will look something like this.
 The photo above shows the two raw ends of the tube to the right.
-The fabric tube is roughly 1 yard now as half of the tube is tucked inside the other half, with right sides together.
+The fabric tube is roughly 1 yard now as half of the tube is tucked inside the other half, with the right sides together.
 You are still looking at the wrong side of the fabric.

 I personally think woven fabrics hang better around the neck with the first (flat) variation.
 Knit fabrics hang better around the neck with the second (twist) variation.
 You can experiment with both and decide for yourself.